NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

 \paragraph{Tolerating client failures.} \sstx{} must handle client failures explicitly because clients are not replicated in most systems and \sstx{} co-locates coordinators with clients. \sstx{} adopts an approach similar to that in Sinfonia~\cite{Aguilera:sosp2007} and RIFL~\cite{Lee:sosp2015}.
-We briefly explain it as follows.
+We briefly explain it as follows and present its details in Appendix~\ref{app:fh}.
 For a transaction \textit{tx}, one of the storage servers \textit{tx} accesses is selected as the backup coordinator, and the other servers are cohorts.
 In the last shot of the transaction logic, which is identified by a field \textit{IS\_LAST\_SHOT} in the requests, the client notifies the backup coordinator of the identities of the complete set of cohorts.
 Cohorts always know which server is the backup coordinator.
-When the client crashes, e.g., unresponsive for a certain amount of time, the backup coordinator reconstructs the final state of $tx$ by querying the cohorts for how they executed $tx$ and commits/aborts \textit{tx} following the same \sg and \sr{} logic.
-Because computation is deterministic, the backup coordinator always makes the same commit/abort decision as the client would do if the client did not fail.
-To tolerate one client failure, \sstx{} needs one backup coordinator which is a storage server replicated in a usual way.
+When the client crashes, e.g., is unresponsive for a certain amount of time, the backup coordinator reconstructs the final state of $\textit{tx}$ by querying the cohorts for how they executed $\textit{tx}$, and commits/aborts \textit{tx} following the same \sg and \sr{} logic.
+Because this computation is deterministic, the backup coordinator always makes the same commit/abort decision as the client would if the client did not fail.
+To tolerate one client failure, \sstx{} needs one backup coordinator which is selected among storage servers replicated in a usual way.